-- c.
-Communicate information effectively.
-This should be demonstrated by, for example: - i.
-Provide support for patients to express what is important to them - ii.
-Demonstrate effective interpersonal skills, being polite and considerate with patients and colleagues and treating them with dignity and courtesy. - iii.
-Demonstrating clear and effective communication skills including written, verbal and alternative formats (for example communicating via an interpreter, British Sign Language, Makaton, Easy Read and other formats, where helpful) to enhance patient care. - iv.
-Communicating sensitive information to patients, carers or relatives effectively and compassionately and being sensitive to the needs of patients. - v.
-Provide the information to patients that they want or need to know, clearly, fully and honestly, to enable them to make informed decisions about their care. - c.
-Obtain consent for all aspects of examination and treatment as appropriate in accordance with GOsC guidance.
-This includes: - being able to explain the nature and implications of treatment, in the context of potential prognosis, and what patients can expect from you as an osteopath - ii. ensuring that the patient has understood the nature, anticipated benefits and any material or significant risks of the proposed examination, treatment or other action and the care options - iii. ensuring that the patient is providing consent voluntarily and that the patient understands they are able to accept or refuse the proposed examination or treatment options. - iv. ensuring that the patient has the capacity to consent to the proposed examination, treatment or other action this is particularly important in the case of children and vulnerable adults who lack mental capacity.
-Further guidance on capacity and consent is available on the GOsC website at: www.osteopathy.org.uk - v.
-Support patients in caring for themselves to improve and maintain their own health and wellbeing. - 18.
-Set expectations about how patients can get in touch (e.g. by telephone and email) if they have any concerns.
-(Ensure that patients are able to access the communication methods available.)
+- ii. ensuring that the patient has understood the nature, anticipated benefits and any material or significant risks of the proposed examination, treatment or other action and the care options - iii. ensuring that the patient is providing consent voluntarily and that the patient understands they are able to accept or refuse the proposed examination or treatment options - iv. ensuring that the patient has the capacity to consent to the proposed examination, treatment or other action this is particularly important in the case of children and vulnerable adults who lack mental capacity - e. support patients in caring for themselves to improve and maintain their own health and well-being. - f.
+Ensure that their own values and beliefs do not prejudice their patients' care. - 18.
+Set expectations about how patients can get in touch (for example, by telephone or email) if they have any concerns (ensure that patients are able to access the communication methods available).